43PR/dotfiles/README.md

 Existing configuration files that are being replaced will be backed up automatically.

-You can just clone the repo first and remove packages that you won't need.
+You can clone the repo and remove programs from the packages.txt and then install if you want.

 Edit default programs in "config/hypr/hyprland.lua".